masui/AH2014paper/paper.md

-The structure of these instructions are similar to programming languages, but computer languages and instructions for humans have been used in different environments, and they were not used together in the same environment.
+The structure of these instructions are similar to programming languages, but computer languages and instructions for humans have been used in different situations and environments, and they were not treated as the same thing.

-However, the two different language environments are getting closer these days, because "crowdsoursing" has been getting popular.
+However, the two environments
+are getting closer these days, because "crowdsoursing" has been getting popular.
 Many people are working on various research topics where